-Masters in Nonprofit Management
+Master's in Nonprofit Management

-What is a Masters in Nonprofit Administration?
+What Is a Master’s in Nonprofit Management?

-Masters in Nonprofit management aim to teach the day to day and financial components of running a nonprofit organization.
-This includes the structure of a nonprofit, as well as how they provide services to the community.
+Master’s in Nonprofit Management programs aim to teach the day-to-day and financial components of running a nonprofit organization, including fundraising, managing staff and volunteers, and securing media exposure.
+They might also focus on the structure of nonprofits as well as how they provide services to the community.

 - Master of Arts (MA) in Nonprofit Administration